Pramit613/Data-Analyst-Portfolio-Pramit-Parikh/README.md

 You can view the entire tableau project from this link -

-# Project based on Hotel Booking Analysis
+# PowerBI Project based on Hotel Booking Analysis

 **Power BI:** [Project_Hotel_Booking](https://app.powerbi.com/home)